jstodd867/unearthing-other-worlds/README.md

 ## Background
 Exoplanets are planets outside of our solar system.
 The first exoplanet discovery was in 1989 and since the community has discovered many more within our galaxy as more robust detection methods are established and applied.
+The objective of this project was to identify trends in exoplanet detection over time, both with respect to the detection methods used, as well as planetary characteristics.
+Some questions that I wanted to investigate were:

+<li> What detection methods are most popular and how have they changed over time?</li>
+<li> Are we better able to detect certain types of planets now than before?</li>

 ## Exoplanet Data
 The data are available on the NASA Exoplanet Archive, both through an <a href="https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html">API</a> and an <a href="https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars">interactive format</a>.
 The data used for this exploration is included in the data directory, however, the get_data script in the src directory can be used to retrieve and save the data explored by this code.